Almond Crescent Cookies

 • When the cookies are chilled and the oven is heated, transfer the cookies to the oven and bake for 12-15 minutes or until the cookies just start to take on a pale golden color.

-• While the cookies bake, mix together the confectioner’s sugar, cinnamon and cardamom in a wide shallow dish (like a pie plate) and set aside.
+• While the cookies bake, mix together 2 cups powdered sugar, 1½ teaspoons ground cinnamon and 1 teaspoon ground cardamom in a wide shallow dish (like a pie plate) and set aside.

-• Allow the cookies to cool for about 5 minutes before transferring them individually to the confectioners sugar mixture.
-Roll the crescents in the sugar until well coated, then transfer to a wire rack to cool to room temperature.
+• Allow the almond crescent cookies to cool for about 5 minutes before transferring them individually to the confectioners sugar mixture.
+Dip and sprinkle the crescents in the sugar until well coated, then transfer to a wire rack to cool to room temperature.

 • Store cookies in an airtight container, with each layer separated by a piece of parchment paper.
 Cookies will keep for 2-3 days if they don't get gobbled up first.